Real Name | David Ferrer Ern |

 - What does David Ferrer do?
 David Ferrer's job is being a(n) Professional Tennis Player

-- David Ferrer is 42 years old
+- How old is David Ferrer?
+David Ferrer is 42 years old

 - David Ferrer is currently Married